Clinical Epidemiology and Research Management

 Complete the form below to get started.

 The Clinical Epidemiology and Research Management (CERM) field within the Advanced Health Care Practice master's program gives you the skills needed to build and lead research teams, design fundable studies, build and maintain the infrastructure needed to successfully carry out clinical research, and advance evidence-based thinking in your field.
-This one-year hybrid program means you will study online through asynchronous and synchronous learning opportunities and take advantage of networking during two short in-person residency periods.
+This one-year program is delivered fully online through asynchronous and synchronous learning opportunities, providing flexibility for those at a distance.

 Across the year-long program you’ll develop practical skills related to: